Tuesday, November 12, 2013

 I started learning Italian at Koine in Via Mordini in 1994, came back several times the following years, continued my studies at E.St.Veneto in Feltre (a lovely place) and in Perugia where I survived the big earthquake and the chocolate.

 Around 2000 my Italian was pretty damn good, but now it has deteriorated because I live in America and can't drop by as often as I would like.
 But literary as I am, I still read Corriere dello Sport and Stefano Benni's short stories.
-I listen to Zucchero and Irene Grandi, admire the hell out of the films by Paolo Sorrentino, love old man Andrea Pirlo and Canaletto.
-Italy is part of me and has given me so much joy, so much inspiration.
+I listen to Zucchero and Irene Grandi, admire the hell out of the films by Paolo Sorrentino, and I love the art of Canaletto and Andrea Pirlo.
+Italy is part of me and has given me so much joy and inspiration.
 At least four of my thirteen novels were partly written in one of the greatest countries on earth, the obscenely beautiful and delightfully dysfunctional Italia.

 Back in the early nineties in Rome where I only understood the football scores in the sports paper.